darwinanddavis/DataPortfolio/index.md

 ### I like my data diverse, my methods savvy, my analyses reproducible, and my outputs open access.

-### I’m a computational researcher at [Emory University](https://scholarblogs.emory.edu/civitello/) working on diverse data analysis problems from simulation modelling of human disease risk to spatial and biophysical modelling of ecological systems.
+### I’m a computational researcher at [Emory University](https://scholarblogs.emory.edu/civitello/) working on diverse data analysis problems from simulation modelling of human disease risk to spatial and bioenergetic modelling of ecological systems.

-### The header tabs give a snapshot of some of my computational work.
+### The header tabs provide a snapshot of some of my projects.
 Below are links to my digital footprint.

 <br>
 <br>